 On the back of the note, you can see an illustration of a street in Zefat and a part from Shazar’s diary, describing his visit to Zefat.

 What can you buy with 200 Shekels?
-A night in a cheap hostel + lunch and dinner in a cheap restaurant + transportation inside the city
+A night in a dormitory in a VERY cheap hostel + lunch and dinner in a street food restaurant + transportation inside the city

 On the front of the note, you will find the face of Leah Goldberg.
 Goldberg (1911-1970) was one of the greatest Hebrew poets, an author, and a professor of literary theory.
 Many Israeli children have been raised with her stories, such as the famous children’s book, “A Flat to Rent”.
 In 1970, Goldberg received the Israel Prize for Literature.
 In the background, there are the blossoming flowers of an almond tree, which are part of Goldberg’s poem, “In the Land of my Love, the Almond is Blooming” (in Hebrew: בארץ אהבתי השקד פורח).